 The primary air inlet holes allow the proper amount of air to mix with the gas.
 This provides a clean burning flame.
-Keep these holes clear of dust, dirt, lint and pet hair.
+Keep these holes clear of dust, dirt and lint.
 Clean these air inlet holes prior to each heating season.
 Blocked air holes will create soot.
 We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.